UNINETTSigma2/documentation/software/userinstallsw/conda.md

 Another solution (but please do this carefully) is to remove everything in `~/.conda` except `~/.conda/environments.txt`.

-Normally the only two Conda files that need to be in your home are `~/.conda/environments.txt` and possibly `~/.condarc`.
+Normally the only two Conda files that need to be in your home directory are `~/.conda/environments.txt` and possibly `~/.condarc`.
 Everything else should be somewhere else: project folder or work area.